Lucchese crime family: Corallo and the Jaguar

-After Tramunti's incarceration in 1974, Anthony Corallo finally took control of the Lucchese family.
+After Tramunti's incarceration in 1974, Corallo finally took control of the Lucchese family.
 Corallo came from the Harlem faction of the family.
-Known as "Tony Ducks" from his ease at 'ducking' criminal convictions, Corallo was a boss squarely in Lucchese's mold.
+Known as "Tony Ducks" from his ease at 'ducking' criminal convictions, he was a boss squarely in Lucchese's mold.
 Corallo had been heavily involved in labor racketeering and worked closely with Jimmy Hoffa, the Teamsters president, during the 1940s and 1950s.
-Corallo also enjoyed close ties to the Painters and Decorators Union, the Conduit Workers Union, and the United Textile Workers Union.
-Corrallo appointed Salvatore "Tom Mix" Santoro as the underboss and supervisor of all labor and construction racketeering operations in New York, and Christopher "Christie Tick" Furnari as the reputed consigliere.
-The family prospered under Corallo's leadership, particularly in narcotics trafficking, labor racketeering, and major illegal gambling.
+Corallo also enjoyed close ties to the Painters and Decorators Union, the Conduit Workers Union and the United Textile Workers Union.
+He appointed Salvatore "Tom Mix" Santoro as underboss and supervisor of all labor and construction racketeering operations in New York, and Christopher Furnari as the reputed consigliere.
+Corallo, who held high regard for the New Jersey faction of the family, reputedly inducted and promoted Anthony Accetturo and Michael Taccetta into the organization and put them in charge of the Jersey Crew, which reportedly controlled most of the Luccheses' loansharking and illegal gambling operations in Newark.
+The family prospered under Corallo's leadership, particularly in narcotics trafficking, labor racketeering and major illegal gambling.

-Corallo never discussed business during sit-downs, fearing that the FBI was monitoring the conversations.
-Instead, he used the car phone in the Jaguar owned by his bodyguard and chauffeurs.
-Corallo was driven around New York while on the phone discussing business.
-Salvatore "Sal" Avellino and Aniello "Neil" Migliore shifted as Corallo's chauffeurs during the 1970s and 1980s.
+Corallo never discussed business during sit-downs, fearing that federal authorities were monitoring the conversations.
+Instead, he used a car phone in the Jaguar owned by his bodyguard and chauffeurs, discussing business while being driven around the city.
+Salvatore Avellino and Aniello Migliore shifted as Corallo's chauffeurs during the 1970s and 1980s.
+In the early 1980s, the FBI finally managed to plant a bug in the Jaguar, recording Corallo speaking about the family's activities at great length.
+Corallo was arrested and put on trial along with the other bosses of the Five Families, in what became known as the Mafia Commission Trial.